This section describes how you can create a database using the EXAoperation interface.

-- The number of Active Nodes that you specify here must be the same as the Number of Master Nodes you specified when setting up the data volume for the database (Create Local Archive Volume and Create Remote Archive Volume).
+- The number of Active Nodes that you specify here must be the same as the Number of Master Nodes you specified when setting up the data volume for the database (Create Local Archive Volume and Create Remote Archive Volume with Amazon S3 ).

 - For a cluster with active and reserve nodes, the active and reserve nodes are specified by a combination of the Active Nodes and Node List fields on the Add Database screen.
 If the number of active nodes is less than the number of nodes added to the Node List, the extra nodes are used as reserve nodes.